bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Do for dispatchTimeVerse as well.
     * Acceptance criteria: scrolling on any verse change should be smooth.
         * I think the issue is that with functional components, there are more renders for every store update, causing scrolling to be clunky.
     * Selecting verse during play stops player.
-    * keyboard scrolling doesn't determine verse bars right away.
+(Just needs to check queued as well as selected verse.)
+    * Don't show verse bars during any scroll.
+Always reset verse bars after any scroll, even if no callback is passed.
+    * Maybe think about stylesheet logic for verses?

 # Issues
 * What is mapIsSelectPlayReady?